Muhayyuddin/llm-tamp/README.md

 ```
 python main.py --config-name=llm_tamp env=easy_ycb_tabe_obj planner=llm_sample_params max_llm_calls=10 play_traj=true use_gui=true

 ```
+## Ontological Knowledge
+We provided the minimal classes and rules of our developed ontological knowledge to reproduce the results.
+The full Ontology rdf file and clean version of the code will be updated on acceptance.

 ## Acknowledgment
 Thank you for the nice work done by LLM3, FoundationPose, and FoundationPose-ROS2 , we use some code from these repositories to implement our Ontology-deriven-LLM-TAMP framework.